Jets–Patriots rivalry: 1960–1969: The AFL years

-1970-79: Joining the NFL
+1970–1979: Joining the NFL

 The Jets continued their success in the series through the 1970s, posting a 12–8 record against their rival.
-The Jets dominated the early part of the decade, going 10–2 from 1970–75, while the Patriots went 6–2 from 1976–79.
+The Jets dominated the early part of the decade, going 10–2 from 1970 to 1975, while the Patriots went 6–2 from 1976 to 1979.

-On October 13, 1974, at Shea Stadium the Patriots shut out the then-1–4 Jets, 24–0, as Sam Cunningham rushed in two touchdowns and Bob Gedde ran back a Joe Namath interception for a 23-yard touchdown; the win was New England's fifth straight in 1974 and first over the Jets since October 10, 1971.
+On October 13, 1974, at Shea Stadium the Patriots shut out the then-1–4 Jets, 24–0, as Sam Cunningham rushed in two touchdowns and Bob Geddes ran back a Joe Namath interception for a 23-yard touchdown; the win was New England's fifth straight in 1974 and first over the Jets since October 10, 1971.
 Five weeks later, on November 17, the Jets, rolled to a 21–16 win as Namath threw two touchdowns and Jim Plunkett was picked off four times.
 The win put the Jets at 3–7 as they finished the season with a six-game winning streak while the Patriots fell to 7–7.

 On October 18, 1976, The Patriots hosted the Jets on Monday Night Football, which was unofficially renamed "Monday Night Madness" when the rowdiness of drunken fans at Schaefer Stadium led to mass arrests by local police and the cuffing of fans to a chain-link fence when other space became unavailable.
 Patriots running backs Andy Johnson, Don Calhoun, and Sam Cunningham and quarterback Steve Grogan combined for 330 rushing yards and five touchdowns, including a fumble recovered by Grogan in the second quarter.
 Grogan also completed a short touchdown pass to Johnson, culminating in a 41–7 Patriots win.
 The game achieved further notoriety as Jets coach Lou Holtz had authored a fight song for the team that was mockingly read on the pregame by Alex Karras, who was providing color analysis for ABC Sports.